House votes to censure Rep. Rashida Tlaib over her Israel-Hamas rhetoric in a stunning rebuke

 That criticism reached new heights after the Oct.
 7 attack by the terrorist group Hamas left hundreds of Israelis dead and scores injured.
 Tlaib, who has family in the West Bank, came under heavy reproval after she failed to immediately condemn Hamas after the attack.

-Democrats stood by Tlaib and helped defeat an initial censure resolution against her last week.
+All Democrats initially stood by Tlaib and helped defeat the first censure resolution against her last week.
 But since then, many of her colleagues, including prominent Jewish members, have become more conflicted about her rhetoric about the war, especially because of a slogan she has used frequently that is widely seen as calling for the eradication of Israel.

-The measure advanced earlier Tuesday and was rushed to the floor for a final vote.
+Ultimately, more than 20 of them joined Republicans on Tuesday night to censure her after an effort to shelve the measure failed earlier in the day.

+The latest censure push resulted in a dramatic vote on the House floor amid political tensions over the ongoing, deadly Israel-Hamas war.
+While the majority of both parties have historically stood firmly on the side of Israel, divisions have emerged in the Democratic Party about the American response.

 Rep. Brad Schneider, D-Ill., the lone Democrat to vote with Republicans on Tuesday to advance the censure resolution, said he believed it was important to debate the slogan “from the river to the sea.”